is popcorn keto

 • Protein: 2g

-Now that you know the nutrition behind your options, let's talk about how to make some healthy low-carb popcorn at home.
+Now that you know the nutrition behind your options, let's talk about how to make some healthy low carb popcorn keto dieters can have at home.

 The Best Keto Popcorn Alternatives

-If you'd rather skip thinking about carbs altogether, then you should keep some no-carb or very low-carb snacks around the house.
+If you'd rather skip thinking about carbs in popcorn altogether, then you should keep some no-carb or very low-carb snacks around the house.
 Here are 5 of our favorite keto popcorn alternatives!

 1. Pork Rinds